Pavin Smith Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.68 team ERA that ranks fifth among all MLB pitching staffs.
+- The Braves have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to allow 51 home runs (0.9 per game), the second-fewest in the league.
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Strider makes the start for the Braves, his 12th of the season.
-He is 5-2 with a 3.11 ERA and 106 strikeouts through 63 2/3 innings pitched.
+- Soroka (0-1) gets the starting nod for the Braves, his second this season.

-- In his last outing on Sunday against the Philadelphia Phillies, the righty tossed six innings, allowing two earned runs while surrendering two hits.
+- In his last appearance on Tuesday, the right-hander tossed six innings against the Oakland Athletics, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.